 Body oil is yet another great substitute for a shaving cream that you can try.
 It has a lightweight formula that can nourish and moisturize your skin.
 Look for ingredients such as Marula or jojoba oil.
 Apply a damp amount of oil on your skin, pamper it and follow up with your shaving regimen - you will surely enjoy the process.

-Although beard balm is used for grooming purposes, but in the hour of need, you can certainly use it for shaving as well.
+Although beard balm is mainly used for grooming purposes, in an hour of need, you can certainly use it for shaving as well.
 Opt for balms that are mixed with natural ingredients such as shea butter, beeswax, and essential oils to help hydrate your skin.

-Using beard balm let alone can help you with skin irritation, redness, and overall improve your skin's natural moisture.
+Using beard balm can help you with skin irritation, redness, and overall improve your skin's natural moisture.

 Things that you should avoid as shaving cream alternatives

-While every product in your cupboard may seem like something you can use for shaving, it is essential not safe to use.
+While every product in your cupboard may seem like something you can use for shaving, it is essentially not safe to use.
 Here are some products that you should definitely avoid while shaving.